treedbox/treedboxjavascript/README.md

 `ext install treedbox.treedboxjavascript`

-Or search for `treedbox` on the Extensions tab of VS Code.
+Or search for `treedbox` in the VS Code Extensions tab.

 ## Pages